ramiyappan/Kmeans-scratch/README.md

 Input Data consists of 10,000 images of handwritten digits (0-9).
 The images were scanned and scaled into 28x28 pixels.
 For every digit, each pixel can be represented as an integer in the range [0, 255] where 0 corresponds to the pixel being completely white, and 255 corresponds to the pixel being completely black.
 This gives us a 28x28 matrix of integers for each digit.
 We can then flatten each matrix into a 1x784 vector.
 No labels are provided.

 Format of the input data: Each row is a record (image), which contains 784 comma-delimited integers.

-Examples of digit images can be found at http://cs.gmu.edu/~sanmay/ImageExamples.png

 ## Task 1 - Clustering Flowers